-.5 Credit The World Language curriculum addresses communication, cultures, connections, and World Language communities, with a focus on real-world application and global competency.
-Learners who become proficient in a second language are not only college and career-ready, but are also "world-ready" and globally competent.
-Students are strongly encouraged to complete at least three years of the same language on the high school level to be most prepared for post-secondary options, with highly competitive colleges recommending study in the same language for four years of high school.
-Students have the opportunity to earn the Seal of Biliteracy.
+The World Language curriculum addresses communication, cultures, connections, and World Language communication, cultures, connections, and communication, cultures, connections, who become proficient in a second language are not only college and career-ready, but are also "world-ready" and globally competent.
+While two credits are required for graduation, students are strongly encouraged to complete at least three on the high school level to be most prepared for post-secondary options, with highly competitive colleges recommending study in the same language for four years of high school.
+Students have the opportunity to earn the Seal of Biliteracy (description within this section).
+Language Sequence by Grade Level